miguelestradam3/python_data_management/README.md

 ### Save the data you require

 Save the data of your query in an excel file with the name of your choosing

+### Transform Excel to Databases

+You may also process the excel file if you do not want to make the transaction from excel to `db`